pxslip/db-studio/docs/reference/sdk.md

 # JavaScript SDK

-> The JS SDK provides an intuitive interface for the Directus API from within a JavaScript-powered project (browsers and
+> The JS SDK provides an intuitive interface for the d9 API from within a JavaScript-powered project (browsers and
 > Node.js).
 The default implementation uses [Axios](https://npmjs.com/axios) for transport and `localStorage` for
 > storing state.
 Advanced customizations are available.